Accessed by two separate tracks leading off the main road, Klong Hin Beach is the second of the beaches which line Koh

 This was the original road which ran from here to Ao Jak Beach and then onto Ao Phrao Beach.
 Up to 2015, you could get along here easily on a motorbike or on foot, a really lovely coastal trek.
 Unfortunately, though, the locals lost interest in it as the main road improved and one guesses the maintenance budget from the government dried up.
 So nowadays, it has been largely left to nature and is slowly disappearing, a real pity.

-Opposite, on the same lagoon, A La Kood, offers up ten rooms in two converted wooden fisherman houses, which perch on stilts over the water, joined by walkways.
+Back at the lagoon, meanwhile, A La Kood, offers up ten rooms in two converted wooden fisherman houses, which perch on stilts over the water, joined by walkways.
 Dip under the bridge and you can find the entrance if you fancy a nose about.

-To reach these two resorts by vehicle, you need to ignore the initial turning as described above and instead continue on down the main road for another couple of kilometres, passing restaurants Koh Kood Bistro and Kuba Lounge along the way.
+To reach A La Kood by vehicle, you need to ignore the initial turning as described above and instead continue on down the main road for another couple of kilometres, passing restaurants Koh Kood Bistro and Kuba Lounge along the way.

 Shortly afterwards, you will spot a signed (Montana) turning by the coconut farm, which takes you on a tortously bumpy track for two to three kilometres through the forest until you emerge out at the back of the resort.